deneb-viz/deneb-viz.github.io/versioned_docs/version-1.9/interactivity/tooltips.md

 ## Data Point Resolution

 Provided that your mark's datum is not transformed or mutated away from the `"dataset"` and represents the _"pure"_ row context passed-in, Deneb can resolve this back to Power BI for delegation.
+Note that row context is only required for resolving report page tooltips; default tooltips are rendered from the tooltip data as plain key/value pairs and will work with any datum.

 If a report page exists with at least one of the columns in the current datum, then Power BI will display it for the current row context, e.g.: